Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Improving Patient Participation in Clinical Trials

-The Winn Career Development Award (Winn CDA), established by the Bristol Myers Squibb Foundation in 2020, addresses one of the most persistent challenges in medicine: ensuring all patients are represented in clinical research.
+The Winn Career Development Award (Winn CDA) was established by Bristol Myers Squibb in 2020 to tackle one of the most persistent challenges in medicine: the lack of participation in clinical research.
+For decades, many populations most affected by disease have been left out of clinical trials because of cultural, socioeconomic, and geographic barriers.

 Program Overview